miriamkos/rdm-configurable-content-donders/README.md

 # rdm-ontology
-Repository for managing DI-specific controlled vocabularies, naming schemes and references to external resources that map names onto meaning or definitions.
+Repository for managing DI-specific controlled vocabularies, naming schemes and references to external resources that map terms and names onto meanings and definitions.